 Early entrance to 1st gradeState policy specifically permits.
 In general, students must be six years old by August 1 of the year they wish to enter first grade.
 According to North Dakota Century Code 15.1-06-01 If the child will turn five before December 1 and demonstrates "academic, social, and emotional readiness" or has completed kindergarten, the child may enter first grade early.

-Whole-grade accelerationLocal education agencies are responsible for gifted programming in North Dakota, but the state provides a Guidelines for Gifted Programming Handbook that includes discussion of whole-grade acceleration as a "Level IV" option for "a few students".
+Whole-grade accelerationLocal education agencies are responsible for gifted programming in North Dakota, but the state provides a North Dakota Best Practices for Gifted Education that includes discussion of whole-grade acceleration as an option for some students.

 Early high school graduationNorth Dakota outlines Graduation Requirements, but it is not clear if students who have met those requirements would be permitted to graduate early.